thunderndwind/ITI_dataStructures/lab1/README.md

 ## Objectives:

 - Learn about Data Structures.
-- Understand and Implement the concept Linked List.
+- Understand and Implement the concept of Linked List.

 ## Tasks: